June 16 service features Circle of Blessings

 He reflected on seeds planted during this church year, including a confirmation process for 11 youth, the change to permanent status for music director Jan Zimmerman, the conclusion of a multi-year organ renovation, a reworked Christmas pageant, the return of a children’s service, discussions about systemic racism, a Friday night soul food dinner in the church parlor, a Mission Committee-led walk to combat homelessness, a fundraising lemonade stand led by the Christian Education team, and the Annual Meeting held on June 2.

-“The seven last words of a church are ‘We’ve never done it that way before,'” he concluded, “Not all seeds grow, but we need to keep doing our best to sow God’s good seeds.
+“The seven last words of a church are, ‘We’ve never done it that way before,'” he concluded, “Not all seeds grow, but we need to keep doing our best to sow God’s good seeds.
 It is always the right season to plant ideas.
 It’s God who provides growth.”

 For the offertory, the church choir sang “To Everything There Is a Season,” composed by member and Berklee College of Music professor Yumiko Matsuoka.